sergejsha/edge-to-edge/README.md

     <color name="navigationBar">@android:color/transparent</color>
 </resources>
 ```
+> Note that fully transparent navigation bar can cause contrast issues to the navigation icons for API level `[23..29)`.
+Refer to the [Navigation Bar Transparency](https://github.com/beworker/edge-to-edge/wiki/Navigation-Bar-Transparency) wiki page for more details.

 2. Remove `android:fitSystemWindows` attribute everywhere from layouts, if present.
 3. Fit top and bottom views of each fragment or activity as needed.